 Top 4 things not to miss in Monaco.

 Walk and explore.
-You can’t fly directly into Monaco so you can either get the train from Nice or take a helicopter.
-We walked from the station (top floor exit) down to the harbour, and although it wasn’t a short walk it was really worth it.
-If in suitable shoes, take the winding roads down to the waterfront and catch all the beautiful views of the city on the way down.
+You can’t fly directly into Monaco (unless you take the heli), so it's best to fly into Nice and then take the train.
+The train is quite beautiful on the way into Monaco and only takes around 30-35 minutes.
+We walked from the station (top floor exit) down to the harbour.
+Although it wasn’t a short walk it was really worth it.
+Take the winding roads down to the waterfront and catch all the beautiful views of the city on your way.